The relative exponential growth rate of subgroups of acylindrically hyperbolic groups: Weak Supermultiplicativity

-\begin{prop} Let $G$ be a finitely generated group with a finite generating set $X$ and let $H \leq G$ be a finitely generated, subexponentially distorted subgroup with a finite generating set $Y$.
-If $H$ possesses a polynomially bounded ambiguity function with respect to $Y$, then there is a subexponential function $\varepsilon : \mathbb{N} \rightarrow \mathbb{N}$ and a constant $c \in \mathbb{N}$ such that
+\begin{lemma} Let $G$ be a finitely generated group with a finite generating set $X$ and let $H \leq G$ be a finitely generated, subexponentially distorted subgroup.
+If $H$ possesses an ambiguity function that is bounded above by a polynomial, then there is a subexponential function $\delta \colon \N \rightarrow \N$ and a constant $\varepsilon \in \N$ such that

-\end{prop} \begin{proof} Let $f$ be a subexponential distortion function of $H$ in $G$ with respect to $X$ and $Y$.
-Then the trivial inclusion
+\end{lemma} \begin{proof} Let $Y$ be a finite generating set of $H$ and let $f$ be a subexponential function bounding the distortion of $H$ in $G$ with respect to $X$ and $Y$.
+This gives us a well defined inclusions